Arya4930/Unemployment-rankings/README.md

 - **Unemployment Rankings**: Rank your friends by how terminally online they are
 - **Brainrot Analysis**: Most used words (probably "sigma", "ohio", or "skibidi")
 - **Interactive Dashboard**: Clean UI that doesn't look like it was made in 2010
-- **Export Receipts**: Save the data so you can roast your friends later

 ## 📋 What You Need (Bare Minimum)